Summer means orphan season and a flurry of calls about abandoned hoglets.

 Every year I rescue hoglets that have been abandoned or where something else has happened to mum – she could have been killed on a road or be injured or sick.

 This little hoglet is around 11 days old.
 It can curl up but its eyes are not yet open.
 It will need hand feeding by syringe until it is able to eat by itself.
-They are fed a lactose-free formula and will then be gradually weaned onto a puppy mousse when their teeth emerge.
+They are fed a lactose-free formula (the only ones I recommend are Royal Canin Babydog and Esbilac for puppies) and will then be gradually weaned onto a puppy mousse when their teeth emerge.

 Once it can feed on its own, human contact will be reduced.
 The aim is for the hoglets to be released back to the wild once they are a suitable age and weight for release.